 Ever since we were teenagers, working on Max Rally, John and I have always had the desire to set up our own studio.
 It just so happened that in 2007, everything seemed to be falling into place, the timing just seemed so perfect as Rich, John and I were all on the lookout for a new venture, so we grabbed the opportunity and started VooFoo.
 Making games is always fun, but with such a relaxed atmosphere, and dedicated and highly talented team members, I couldn’t wish to be doing anything but what I love here at VooFoo.

-Hi, my name is Sam Faulkner, a 3D artist and the youngest addition to the team.
+Hi, my name is Sam Faulkner, a 3D artist.
 As you can see above I’m the butt of all jokes here at VooFoo!
 That awesome movie above started off with John saying “I dont want you to have a boring picture”, 10 minutes later I was wearing my jumper like a ninja and wielding a hoover like Chuck Norris.
 This pretty much sums up VooFoo – it’s a really fun place to work and I’m loving every minute of it.

 Hi there!
 My name is Shaun and I’m the Creative Director here, which I think is a fancy title for coming up with ideas and helping the team out wherever I can.
 I’ve been in the industry for nearly eighteen years, most of that spent at Rare Limited in sunny Twycross.
 There I worked on quite a few games, some that you may have heard of.
 I’ve joined the guys here at VooFoo to become part of a small but incredibly talented and enthusiastic team who realize that making games can still (and should!) be fun.